shenwei356/awesome/python.md

 - [CodernityDB](http://labs.codernity.com/codernitydb/) - a more advanced key-value Native Python Database, with multiple key-values indexes in the same engine
 - [mongo数据库基本操作-python篇](http://www.cnblogs.com/qwj-sysu/p/4428434.html)
 - [ZODB4](http://www.zodb.org/en/latest/) - ZODB makes it really fast and easy to build and distribute [Persistent Python](http://zodb.privacv.com/persistentpython) applications

+orm

+- [peewee](https://peewee.readthedocs.org/en/latest/) - Peewee is a simple and small ORM.
+It has few (but expressive) concepts, making it easy to learn and intuitive to use.

 ## File formats